pkeilbach/htwg-practical-nlp/README.md

 - **Enrol in the Moodle course**: 🙋‍♂️

-    This will give an an estimation of how many students plan to take the course.
-Also, we use the HTWG [Moodle](https://moodle.htwg-konstanz.de/moodle/) for internal announcements or anything that is related to the current semester.
+    We use the HTWG [Moodle](https://moodle.htwg-konstanz.de/moodle/) for internal announcements or anything that is related to the current semester.
+    This is to make sure that nobody misses anything.
+    Also it will give me an estimation of how many students plan to take the course.

 - **Check the course profile and prerequisities**: 📋